Engadget: William Shatner and Twitter verification

 On June 21, 2014, actor William Shatner raised an issue with several Engadget editorial staff and their "verification" status on Twitter.
-This began when the site's social media editor, John Colucci tweeted a celebration of the site hitting over 1 million Twitter followers.
+This began when the site's social media editor, John Colucci tweeted a celebration of the site hitting over one million Twitter followers.
 Besides Colucci, Shatner also targeted several junior members of the staff for being "nobodies", unlike some of his actor colleagues who did not bear such distinction.
 Shatner claimed Colucci and the team were bullying him when giving a text interview to Mashable.
 Over a month later, Shatner continued to discuss the issue on his Tumblr page, to which Engadget replied by defending its team and discussing the controversy surrounding the social media verification.

-The Verge
+SB Nation

-In early 2011, eight of the most prominent editorials and technology staff members left AOL to build a new gadget site with the CEO Jim Bankoff at SB Nation.
+In early 2011, eight of the most prominent editorial and technology staff members left AOL to build a new gadget site with the CEO Jim Bankoff at SB Nation.
 On leaving, Joshua Topolsky, former editor-in-chief, is quoted having said, "We have been working on blogging, technology that was developed in 2003, we haven't made a hire since I started running the site, and I thought we could be more successful elsewhere".